ravisiyer/verysimplegita/README.md

-This is a very simple open-source freeware Bhagavad Gita web app.
+This is a very simple, open-source freeware, Bhagavad Gita web app.
 It uses Next.js and Apollo Client to retrieve Bhagavad Gita chapters and verses data from a GraphQL endpoint: https://gql.bhagavadgita.io/graphql (Explorer: https://gql.bhagavadgita.io/graphiql), and displays it on browser.
 It is shared under free-software MIT license.

 The advantages of keeping this very simple are: